josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/cpp/gdextension_cpp_example.md

 +--src/                   # source code of the extension we are building
 ```

-In the src folder, we'll start with creating our header file for the
+In the `src` folder, we'll start with creating our header file for the
 GDExtension node we'll be creating.
-We will name it gdexample.h:
+We will name it `gdexample.h`:

 There are a few things of note to the above.
-We include sprite2d.hpp which
+We include `sprite2d.hpp` which
 contains bindings to the Sprite2D class.
 We'll be extending this class in our
 module.

-We're using the namespace godot, since everything in GDExtension is defined
+We're using the namespace `godot`, since everything in GDExtension is defined
 within this namespace.

 Then we have our class definition, which inherits from our Sprite2D through a
 container class.
 We'll see a few side effects of this later on.
 The
-GDCLASS macro sets up a few internal things for us.
+`GDCLASS` macro sets up a few internal things for us.

-After that, we declare a single member variable called time_passed.
+After that, we declare a single member variable called `time_passed`.

 In the next block we're defining our methods, we have our constructor
 and destructor defined, but there are two other functions that will likely look
 familiar to some, and one new method.

-The first is _bind_methods, which is a static function that Godot will
+The first is `_bind_methods`, which is a static function that Godot will
 call to find out which methods can be called and which properties it exposes.
-The second is our _process function, which will work exactly the same
+The second is our `_process` function, which will work exactly the same
-as the _process function you're used to in GDScript.
+as the `_process` function you're used to in GDScript.

-Let's implement our functions by creating our gdexample.cpp file:
+Let's implement our functions by creating our `gdexample.cpp` file:

 This one should be straightforward.
 We're implementing each method of our class
 that we defined in our header file.

-Note our _process function, which keeps track of how much time has passed
+Note our `_process` function, which keeps track of how much time has passed
 and calculates a new position for our sprite using a sine and cosine function.

-There is one more C++ file we need; we'll name it register_types.cpp.
+There is one more C++ file we need; we'll name it `register_types.cpp`.
 Our
 GDExtension plugin can contain multiple classes, each with their own header
-and source file like we've implemented GDExample up above.
+and source file like we've implemented `GDExample` up above.
 What we need now
 is a small bit of code that tells Godot about all the classes in our
 GDExtension plugin.

-The initialize_example_module and uninitialize_example_module functions get
+The `initialize_example_module` and `uninitialize_example_module` functions get
 called respectively when Godot loads our plugin and when it unloads it.
 All
 we're doing here is parse through the functions in our bindings module to
 initialize them, but you might have to set up more things depending on your
 needs.
-We call the GDREGISTER_RUNTIME_CLASS macro for each of our classes
+We call the `GDREGISTER_RUNTIME_CLASS` macro for each of our classes
 in our library.
 This will make them run only in game, like the default for GDScript.

-The important function is the third function called example_library_init.
+The important function is the third function called `example_library_init`.
 We first call a function in our bindings library that creates an initialization object.
 This object registers the initialization and termination functions of the GDExtension.
 Furthermore, it sets the level of initialization (core, servers, scene, editor, level).

-At last, we need the header file for the register_types.cpp named
+At last, we need the header file for the `register_types.cpp` named
-register_types.h.
+`register_types.h`.

 ## Compiling the plugin

 To compile the project we need to define how SCons using should compile it
-using an SConstruct file which references the one in godot-cpp.
+using an `SConstruct` file which references the one in `godot-cpp`.
 Writing it from scratch is outside the scope of this tutorial, but you can
 :download:`the SConstruct file we prepared <files/cpp_example/SConstruct>`.
 We'll cover a more customizable, detailed example on how to use these